crystal-lang/crystal-book/guides/ci/travis.md

 When pushing this changes Travis CI will report the following error: `Unknown database 'test' (Exception)`, showing that we need to configure the MySQL service **and also setup the database**:

-> It's really **important** to notice that the lines we are adding to `.travis.yml` will depend exclusively on the development workflow we are using!
-> And remember that this is only an example using MySQL.

 ```yaml
 # .travis.yml
 language: crystal